Opetushallitus/oppijanumerorekisteri/henkilo-ui/nginx/README.md

 ## Troubleshooting

+### I seem to be logged in as some strange "Varius Strabo" guy

+Just hard-reload the page.
+This is a feature of other part of the whole.
+Authentication is not properly picked up by _virkailija raamit_ component.

 ### There is something wrong with docker

 Nginx needs to access services in host machine.
-Some platforms (mac, win) has made this easy by adding virtual domain name *host.docker.internal* which resolves to host address.
+Some platforms (mac, win) has made this easy by adding virtual domain name _host.docker.internal_ which resolves to host address.

-*host.docker.internal* can be replaced by IP address of the host or by some other clever trick.
+_host.docker.internal_ can be replaced by IP address of the host or by some other clever trick.

 ### I want to connect to different development environment